French firms hesitate amid growing pressure to leave Russia

 Not even the destruction of a Leroy Merlin store in Kyiv by a Russian bombardment on Sunday night was enough to make parent company Adeo reconsider its position.
 Ukraine’s Defense Ministry also accused the chain of indirectly financing the strike by operating in Russia.

-The “maintenance of our activity in Russia is a decision which is not easy,” it said.
+The “maintenance of our activity in Russia is a decision which is not easy,” the company said.
 “We have no reason to condemn our Russian teams for a war they did not choose," adding that it still has “responsibility as an employer.”

-TotalEnergies put out a terse statement Tuesday, after what it called “serious and unfounded accusations of “complicity in war crimes” leveled against TotalEnergies.”
-The energy giant defended its decision to remain in Russia, saying abandoning their Russian interests would enrich Russian investors and they don’t have the same resources that other countries like UK and US do.
+TotalEnergies slammed what it called “serious and unfounded accusations of ‘complicity in war crimes’” leveled against the company.
+It said sanctions, combined with Russian laws governing foreign investments, prevented it from finding a non-Russian buyer for its minority stakes in several private Russian energy companies.

-On Thursday, hackers using the Anonymous name claimed to have taken down websites of Auchan, Leroy Merlin and Decathlon in Russia.
-All appeared to be nonfunctional for at least part of the day.
+“Abandoning these interests without consideration would enrich Russian investors, in contradiction with the sanctions’ purpose," the company said.
+Rivals Shell and BP, in contrast, swiftly announced exits from their Russian energy projects.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.